kubernetes/autoscaler/vertical-pod-autoscaler/README.md

  ```
  Note that this doesn't prevent scaling down entirely, as Pods may get recreated for different reasons, resulting in a new recommendation being applied.
 See [the original AEP](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler/enhancements/4831-control-eviction-behavior) for more context and usage information.

+ ### Limiting which namespaces are used

+ By default the VPA will run against all namespaces.
+You can limit that behaviour by setting the following options:

+1. `ignored-vpa-object-namespaces` - A comma separated list of namespaces to ignore
+1. `vpa-object-namespace` - A single namespace to monitor

+These options cannot be used together and are mutually exclusive.

 # Known limitations

 * Whenever VPA updates the pod resources, the pod is recreated, which causes all